 Injection molds need to be removed from molding machines after they have produced the number of parts required.
 In their place, a new mold will be placed and different parts will be made.
 The goal with removing and replacing molds is to reduce the time it requires to complete the exchanges.
 Automatic clamps can be added, quick-disconnecting coolant lines can be added, and pneumatic tools can be used to quickly tighten down the holding clamps.
 As with molding cycle time, any reduction in time equates to more efficient operations and more uptime making profitable products.

 These five tips are just the beginning when you’re seeking to lower injection molding costs of a product.
 Choosing a flexible resin, reducing cycle times, and adding automation can be lengthy discussions toward adding quality and reducing cost.
-When you need a resource to design your next injection mold, help select a resin with all the parameters needed for a successful product, or produce your product, here to help.
+When you need a resource to design your next injection mold, help select a resin with all the parameters needed for a successful product, or produce your product, we are here to help.
 SEA-LECT Plastics excels at injection mold design, tooling creation, manufacturing, assembly, and global logistics.
 We are a turnkey manufacturer that can organize a new product launch from concept to consumer.
 We have a complete turn-key option for your product.
-When you’re ready to discuss your current or next project, or want to know more about plastic injection molding, contact us at email@example.com or give us a call at (425) 339-0288.
+When you’re ready to discuss your current or next project, or want to know more about plastic injection molding, contact us at firstname.lastname@example.org or give us a call at (425) 339-0288.

 Matthias Poischbeg was born and raised in Hamburg, Germany.
 Matt moved to Everett, Wash., after finishing his bachelor’s degree in business in 1995 to work for Sea-Dog Corporation, a manufacturer, and distributor of marine and rigging hardware established in 1923.